Biscotti

 This post may contain affiliate links.
 Read my full disclosure policy.

 Inspired by the biscotti recipe from the renowned Zuni Cafe in San Francisco, these almond-studded Italian cookies are made by shaping a fragrant dough into loaves, partially baking it, slicing it, and then baking it again.
-The result is everything biscotti should be: buttery, lightly sweet, and crunchy without being tooth-shattering.
+It’s everything you want biscotti to be: buttery, lightly sweet, and crunchy without being tooth-shattering.
 Perfect with morning coffee, dessert wine, or afternoon tea, this biscotti recipe also pairs beautifully with sweets like vanilla ice cream, chocolate ice cream, or hot fudge sundaes.

 What You’ll Need To Make Biscotti